iturov/rov2018/groundstation/GUI/calculations/README.md

 ### References:
-While developing calculation program for task1 and task3, we helped from our friends in Memorial University.
+While developing calculation program for task1 and task3, we got help from our friends in Memorial University.

 You can visit their github page: ```https://github.com/EasternEdgeRobotics```